-Unfortunately, getting photos that reflect true affection isn’t the easiest thing in the world.
-Most of us have been trained to pose for photos, which means we stand up straight and slap on a fake smile and worry about how our hair looks, etc., which can result in a stiff looking photo.
+There are lots of things to keep in mind when you’re posing two or more people, but one of the most important things you can do is be sure to pose them in a way that shows a connection.
+This can be hard; most of us have been trained to pose for photos, which means we stand up straight and slap on a fake smile and worry about how our hair looks, etc., which can result in a really stiff photo.
 When you’re behind the camera there are plenty of things you can do to help people relax so your photo will reflect their affection for one another.
-Here are 11 tips for getting photos that celebrate relationships:
+Here are 11 tips for getting photos that show a connection.

 1. Get people close together We don’t walk around all day right next to the people near us (personal space!) so when someone says they’re going to take our picture our first instinct is not to scoot right close to one another.
 However, getting people close together makes for a better photo.
 Compare the two photos below: